rylanharwood2/Adrift/README.md

 ### aug 2
 began work on highscore menu and in game time looking into storing leaderboard info in a file kept between runs locally

+### sep 23
+changed project name to Adrift looked into using Atono for project management